 The man’s acquaintance with the game impressed Steve.
 “GM, mostly.”

 “I only run my own adventures.”
 The man didn’t respond and went back to pricing.
 Feeling awkward, Steve pretended to occupy himself by looking at books.
-His eyes slid over an endcap display of used Harlequin Romance novels, like an untidy wall of vertical white bricks, and another of dark-spined horror novels, their titles embossed in metallic foil.
+His eyes slid over an endcap display of used Harlequin Romance novels, an untidy wall of vertical white bricks, and another of dark-spined horror novels, their titles embossed in metallic foil.

 “You get good grades I bet?”